katsaii/katsaii.github.io/component/blog/md/safer+gml+globals.md

 var yay = global.highScore;
 ```

-Ignoring the obvious ergonomic issues with this proposal, duplicating this code in many places is not a good idea.
+There is a clear ergonomic issue with this approach, since the code repeats the name of the global variable (`highScore`) too often.
+If the plan is to use this pattern for every global variable, that is going to be a lot of repeating code.
+Ergonomic issues aside, duplicating this code in many places is not a good idea either.
 (Yes, even if you squeeze it all onto a single line.)
 Instead, new functions can be defined that handle the "getting" and "setting" of the global variable automatically:

 ```gml
 // note: